Döda fallet: 1796 flood disaster

 The spring flood of 1796 was unusually heavy, and lake water started to leak into the canal.
 The porous ground beneath the canal could not withstand the force of the water, which at 9 p.m. on 6 June started to quickly erode deep into the esker and the sediment below it.
 The two site guards saw this and ran for their lives up the south side of the valley to the high ground of Boberget hill.
 The thunderous rumble from the rampaging water was heard several miles away as it cut a new deep channel through the deep unconsolidated glacial deposit.

-In only four hours in the night of 6/7 June 1796, Ragundasjön drained completely, triggering a 25 m flood wave moving down the river towards forests, islands, sawmills, residential buildings, boat houses, utility buildings, barns, fields and meadows, causing much destruction and establishing the much deepened and scoured-out course of the canal and the Lokängen valley as part of the river's new course, and carrying a huge load of debris, probably thus restoring its prehistoric course as before the Ice Age.
+In only four hours in the night of 6/7 June 1796, Ragundasjön drained completely, triggering a 25 m flood wave moving down the river towards forests, islands, sawmills, residential buildings, boat houses, utility buildings, barns, fields and meadows.
+This highly destructive flood wave, carrying a huge load of debris, established the much deeper, scoured-out course of the canal and of the Lokängen valley as part of the river's new course, thus restoring its probable prehistoric course to what it once was before the Ice Age.

-Although it was one of Sweden's largest environmental disasters, no one is believed to have been killed by the event, because it was night and their houses were on high ground, but much property and cultivated land were destroyed, and dead salmon lay all around on the meadows and hung in the trees.
+Although it was one of Sweden's largest environmental disasters, no one is believed to have been killed by the event because it happened during the night and their houses were located on higher ground, but property, cultivated land, and the fishery were destroyed.
+Dead salmon lay all around on the meadows and hung in the trees.
 All that was left of Ragundasjön was a river course running through a smelly expanse of mud.
 Flood scour had created unstable cliffs of soft sediment up 10 meters high in the lakebed.
 In the years after the disaster, at least 12 people died when those cliffs collapsed while people were travelling on the old lakebed.

 The washed-away soil and sediments redeposited at the Indalsälven's delta in the Baltic Sea north of Sundsvall, creating new land which Sundsvall–Timrå Airport was later built on.
 The final judgment on the case (for loss of fishing) came in 1975, 179 years later.